macondotek/tools-aws-sso-launcher/README.md

-# AWS SSO Launcher - Chrome Extension
+# MacondoTek -AWS SSO Launcher - Chrome Extension

 A powerful Chrome extension for managing and launching AWS SSO sessions with support for multiple organizations, secure session detection, and an intuitive interface.